 4. Don’t go find a CNA to do something you can quickly do yourself

-If you are in the room with a patient and they need something that is quick and easy, don’t waste time finding a CNA to do it.
+If you are in the room with a patient and need something quick and easy, don’t waste time finding a CNA to do it.
 Just get it done yourself.
-It’s amazing how much time is wasted looking for a busy CNA when the task itself only takes 5 minutes.
+It’s amazing how much time is wasted looking for a busy CNA when the task only takes 5 minutes.

-For example, sometimes while you’re in the room with the patient, they will need to use the bathroom.
-If you’ve got the time and the patient won’t take too long, just take them yourself.
-It may take you longer to find the CNA than to actually do the task yourself.
+For example, sometimes, while you’re in the room with the patient, they will need to use the bathroom.
+If you’ve got the time and the patient won’t take too long, take them yourself.
+It may take you longer to find the CNA than to do the task yourself.

-By doing small tasks yourself you are also showing the CNAs that you respect them and their time too.
+By doing small tasks yourself, you also show the CNAs that you respect them and their time too.

 Of course, you have to be smart and discern whether something is a simple task and you have time to do it, or whether it will take longer and you have too much going on.
 So if you do have the time, do it yourself.